The Center for Jewish Civilization offers a minor in Jewish Civilization.

 Students must successfully complete the following courses:

-- JCIV/INAF-199, Introduction to Jewish Civilization: This course provides a foundation for the study of Jewish civilization, and is required for all minor candidates.
+- JCIV/INAF-1990, Introduction to Jewish Civilization: This course provides a foundation for the study of Jewish civilization, and is required for all minor candidates.
 (Note: it is not required that this is the first course taken towards the minor.)

-- JCIV/INAF-443, Senior Thesis Colloquium (completed during a student’s final semester in the minor program).
-Minor candidates are required to write an essay of 25–30 pages on a topic related to Jewish civilization.
-Upon completion, the students will present their papers in a colloquium to be moderated by a leading scholar in the field of Jewish Civilization
+- JCIV-4960, Senior Thesis Colloquium (completed during a student’s final year in the minor program).
+Minor candidates are required to write an essay of approx. 30 pages on a topic related to Jewish civilization.

-Additional electives may be approved by the program director, but must make a significant contribution to the understanding of Jewish civilization.
+**Additional electives may be approved by the Center, but must make a significant contribution to the understanding of Jewish civilization.